+Compensatory Skills

+Orientation & Mobility (O&M)

+Social Interaction

-Compensatory Skills Orientation & Mobility (O&M) Social Interaction Career Education and Planning Assistive Technology (including low tech, such as optical devices) Independent Living Recreation and Leisure Sensory Efficiency Self-Determination
+Career Education and Planning

+Assistive Technology (including low tech, such as optical devices)

+Independent Living

+Recreation and Leisure

+Sensory Efficiency

+Self-Determination

-2. Need for experiential learning.
+- 2. Need for experiential learning.
 Even before sighted babies learn to crawl, they watch and visually organize their world.
 They begin to categorize objects in their environment as large or small, same or different, rough or smooth.
-They attempt to find a way to come into contact with objects out of arm's reach.
-When a child has a visual impairment, he or she often depends on the intervention of parents, teachers, and others in order to experience objects that are not within reach.
-A system for organizing the environment can occur, but only with the assistance of knowledgeable parents and teachers.

-3. Development of alternative skills.
-Most areas of the public school curriculum have been developed with sighted students in mind.
-Modifications and accommodations, such as instruction in reading and writing through Braille, using optical devices with standard print, using auditory materials for learning, accessing computer-based learning and testing materials, and reading tactile graphics, can be made so that students who are blind or visually impaired have access to the general curriculum.
+They attempt to find a way to meet objects out of arm's reach.
+When a child has visual impairment, he or she often depends on the intervention of parents, teachers, and others in order to experience objects that are not within reach.
+A system for organizing the environment can occur, but only with the assistance of knowledgeable parents and teachers. - 3.
+Development of alternative skills.
+Most areas of the public-school curriculum and environment have been developed with sighted students in mind.
+Your local TVI can assist with modifications and accommodations for students who are blind or visually impaired giving them access to the general curriculum and access to their environment.